 Maybe it’s time to take stock and see just where we are with it.

-If like me you’re ready to eradicate this unwanted pest once and for all, here’s a couple of steps that may help:
+But, if like me you’re ready to eradicate this unwanted pest once and for all, here’s a couple of steps that may help:

 - Challenge it by telling yourself what you feel good about today.
 It may be as simple as helping someone who needed it or finishing that report.

 - Create a Mantra that works for you: I am Good enough, I am Kind, I love who I am.
 Simply put: the mind can’t focus on two opposing thoughts at the same time, so choose the one that uplifts you.

 - Practise Kindness to Self – Sit down and watch that game or go and have an afternoon nap.
 Filling up with self-care does a lot to build self-esteem while minimising the critic a little.